RFKFraser/RFKFraser.github.io/_pages/portfolio.md

 classes: wide
 ---

-Here is some of my work.
-I have included my work at Foundry lab as well as some projects i have been working on in my own time.
-These will be a mix of blog style posts, build logs, work descriptions, and show 'n tells.
-I would be more than happy to share more about these projects, just ask!
+Here is some of my work!
+This is a mix of personal and professional stuff.
+Always happy to share more if you are interested.